bootchk/testGimpPDB/readme.md

 A user interface lets you choose subsets of PDB procedures.

 Mostly "sanity" tests.
 Only the PDB status result is compared to an expected value.
+Other returned values from a procedure are not examined.
+Side effects on other resource (e.g. the current image) are not examined.

 Not all PDB procedures will pass since it dumbly improvises parameters to plugins.
 Parameter values are of the correct type, not necessarily in range, nor semantically meaningful.

+To some extent it can do fuzzy testing, generating stochastic improvised parameters.

 ## Why test the PDB?